Vtekz/cw/content/docs/aiSEOTools.md

 ### How to Create New Content Using AI in 4 Steps

 1. Create a Content Outline: Start with an outline including the focus keyword, headers, required links, and key points.
-1. Write Your Introduction: Generate multiple introductions and choose the best fit.
+2. Write Your Introduction: Generate multiple introductions and choose the best fit.
-1. Organize and Structure: Use AI tools to group related sentences and paragraphs for smooth content flow.
+3. Organize and Structure: Use AI tools to group related sentences and paragraphs for smooth content flow.
-1. Refine and Edit: Use tools like Grammarly to identify errors and improve readability.
+4. Refine and Edit: Use tools like Grammarly to identify errors and improve readability.

-**Create a Content Outline:**

-**Write Your Introduction:**

-**Organize and Structure:**

-**Refine and Edit:**

 ### Google's Stance on AI-Generated Content